 The Pugio was a soldier's dagger that was used as a sidearm by Roman Legionaries and Auxiliaries at the time of the Roman Conquest of Britain.
 It seems likely that is was designed predominantly as a thrusting weapon in much the same way as the larger 'Gladius' sword.
 It is understood that Pugio daggers were used in the assassination of Julius Caesar.
-This well made replica was most likely used by an officer or Centurion on account of the ornate brass decoration.
-It is hand forged from steel and features a leather lined sheath and sandwiched horn and steel hilt that is often found on surviving pieces.
-This item has a blunt blade and is manufactured for display only.
+This well-made replica is one of the best available to buy in the UK.
+It was most likely used by an officer or Centurion on account of the ornate brass decoration.
+It is hand forged from steel and features a leather lined sheath with brass fittings and a sandwiched horn and steel hilt that is often found on surviving pieces.
+Its authentic design and blunt blade make it a favourite amongst Roman reenactors.